Migi22/ID-creation-progress/README.md

 for the SAD project prototype

 LATEST VERSION
-  Beta v2
+Beta v3.2
-  1.) added a feature where you can edit the values in the text box and then save it to the database.
+1.)
+Fix the ID generation